 If you love to eat, losing weight can seem so structured, you immediately get frustrated and grab the first decadent food you can find.
 Even though there are some very specific guidelines that can help you reach your goal faster, there's no one-size-fits-all weight-loss plan for everyone.
 Here are five rules you can bend and still drop pounds from the scale.

-Rule #1: No Cheesecake, Wine, or French Fries
+Rule #1: No Cupcakes, Wine, or French Fries

 While dessert, alcohol, and fried foods tend to be high in calories, just because you want to lose weight doesn't mean you have to live without the foods you adore.
 Actually, denying yourself the bites you crave can backfire, causing you to feel deprived, resulting in bingeing.
 You can't eat these foods all the time, but it's perfectly healthy to enjoy a few spoonfuls of ice cream or a small glass of chardonnay every once in a while.
 Just tone down your portion sizes and only indulge about once a week.

 Salads aren't for everyone, and the dissatisfied feeling you get afterward could cause you to head to the nearest pizza joint.
 Plus salad toppings can really add up.
 When a bowl of greens is covered in candied walnuts, cheese, dried cranberries, avocado, and creamy dressing, a seemingly healthy salad can run higher in calories than a burger.
 If you're not into a bowl of raw veggies, choose other low-calorie meals that incorporate veggies such as sandwiches, broth-based soups, grilled veggies, and whole-grain salads.
 You have to enjoy the foods you're eating in order to stick with a healthy meal plan.

 Rule #3: Must Exercise to Lose Weight